 Spotting Reginald, Ramsay exhaled heavily, shivering despite the warmth of the room.
 Reginald dropped onto the couch next to his old friend, “Thank god you’re alive.”
 None of the terror receded from Ramsay’s sunken eyes.

 “I didn’t have anywhere else to go.
 I’m sorry.”

-“Gallagher’s been dead air over 30 hours now.
-You’re heading for a record at this rate.”, Reginald responded.
+“Gallagher’s been dead air over 30 hours.
+You’re heading for a record at this rate.”

-Ramsay’s face relaxed and he smiled, the twisted smile of a broken man.
+Ramsay’s face relaxed and he smiled.
+A uncomfortable tingle swept down Reginald’s spine as Ramsay’s eyes twitched erratically, his lips quivering; the twisted smile of a broken man.

 “Ramsay, you need to talk to me.”

 A warm stomach jiggling, gut wrenching laugh erupted from somewhere deep within the overweight man’s body.

 “They’re already on their fucking way.”

 The two men stood locked in eye contact.
 Ramsay’s twitching faced frightened Reginald.
 His eye’s were dark, sunken and bloodshot, a glimpse of a desperate vulnerable soul.

 “Ramsay, listen to me, what do you know?”